usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 When measuring access time in ns-3, we recommend to count the "I" and "Q" outcomes and filter out the "D", "F", and "A" outcomes.
-The [TS22179]_ standard suggests that access time should be less than 300ms for 99% of all MCPTT requests, but suggests that the system should have negligible backhaul delay and not be overloaded (less than 70% load per node) when comparing against this threshold.
-In simulations, the access time may rise above 300ms due to non-negligible backhaul delay, the pusher model (if too many MCPTT users are contending for the floor), or congestion or transmission losses in the LTE network.
+The [TS22179]_ standard suggests that access time should be less than 300ms for 99 % of all MCPTT requests, but suggests that the system should have negligible backhaul delay and not be overloaded (less than 70 % load per node) when comparing against this threshold.
+In simulations, the access time may rise above 300 ms due to non-negligible backhaul delay, the pusher model (if too many MCPTT users are contending for the floor), or congestion or transmission losses in the LTE network.

 Testing and Validation
 ======================

-The National Institute of Standards and Technology (NIST) used the 3GPP standards to create over 50 test cases for off-network MCPTT operation.
+NIST used the 3GPP
+standards to create over 50 test cases for off-network MCPTT operation.
 More information about those test cases can be found in NIST technical report NISTIR 8236 [NIST.IR.8236]_.